 A dead burner stops dinner cold.
 Most stove problems trace to a handful of parts.
 A gas igniter that clicks but won’t light.
 An electric coil that burned through at one spot.
 An induction board that throws an error and shuts down.
-We repair gas, electric, and induction cooktops across San Diego County.
-Below we walk through the real failure modes our techs see every week, and where gas safety stops being a DIY job.
+The technicians we match repair gas, electric, and induction cooktops across San Diego County.
+Below we walk through the real failure modes techs in our network see every week, and where gas safety stops being a DIY job.

-Common stove problems we fix in San Diego homes
+Common stove problems local techs see in San Diego homes

 - Burners not lighting or igniting: This is a common complaint for gas stoves, often related to igniters or gas flow.